OpenSourceForGood/cotopaxi-project/README.md

 * Listen.
 Be nimble, adjust.
 Iterate.
 Pilot.
 Test.

-IRC
+### IRC Ask

+The IRC helps settle refugees over a 24 month period where they prepare them to be self sufficient.
+After those 24 months they leave the IRC system.
+They need a way to continue to track and support these individuals and provide help if there are indications of problems.

-Could we build a platform that has the basic architecture.
-They plug in the specifics:
+Could we build a platform that includes the following:

-* Lesson plans
+* Periodic surveys to check for progress and potential problems

 * Links to resources